Cladonia furcata

-Cladonia furcata or the many-forked cup lichen is a species cup lichen in the family Cladoniaceae.
+Cladonia furcata or the many-forked cup lichen is a species of cup lichen in the family Cladoniaceae.
 It has an intermediate to tolerant air pollution sensitivity.
 Extracts of this species have been shown to kill leukemia cells in vitro, and may have possible value in the treatment of cancer.

 Description

 Like other lichens in the genus Cladonia, the fruiting body of C. furcata is made of a flattened primary thallus and a secondary upright stalk that forms the secondary thallus.
 The secondary thallus – the podetium – is extensively branched, and may reach up to 10 cm tall.
 The podetia ranges in color from grayish or pale green to brown.
 The axil, the inner junction of a branchlet with a branch or with another branchlet, is open, with inrolled branches, and frequently with a longitudinal groove that extends down the podetium from the axil.
 The fertile (reproductive) branches of this lichen are more or less flattened, and often grooved.
 C. furcata does not have the vegetative reproductive structures soredia and isidia, but instead has apothecia—cup-like ascocarps that contain asci on which ascospores are borne.
 The apothecia are brown, small, and borne at the end of the branches.